hungdoan888/ART/README.md

 # ART
-Use ML to automatically correlate ground truth with radar data
+Automatic Reconstruction Tool (ART) that uses ML to automatically correlate ground truth with radar data

 # Motivation
 Eliminate manually associating truth data to radar by using machine learning